-Guided by our Core Values, the Authority ascribes to high standards of professionalism across all cadres as manifest in the sustained high achievement of evaluated targets that are often surpassed.
+Our belief system is anchored in our Core Values, wherein the Authority ascribes to high standards of professionalism in carrying out our duties and this has translated in sustaining high levels of achievement of our evaluated targets that are often surpassed.

-Enshrined in the Strategic Plan are our codified ambitions as an institution, which have been developed in keeping with essential Policy and Legislative targets for the Roads Subsector as envisaged by the National Government via sessional economic guidelines.
-The strategic plan has also incorporated the views and aspirations of critical stakeholders among them the citizens of the Republic of Kenya, other arms of Government, Development Partners, road contractors and service providers.
+We have captured our ambitions in the current Strategic Plan (2018-2022) which has been developed in keeping with all Policy and Legislative targets for the Authority as envisaged by the National Government via sessional economic guidelines and policy directives.
+Importantly, the strategic plan has incorporated the views and aspirations of all essential stakeholders regarding rural roads.
+Among the notable stakeholders are the citizenry of the Republic of Kenya, other Agencies and Arms of Government, Development Partners, road contractors, and service providers.

-The Board of Directors continues to actively oversight the activities aimed at increasing and sustaining the Authority’s achievements to meet the ever increasing road construction and maintenance needs.
-The Board remains committed to strengthening relationships with its stakeholders and key partners.
-Strong corporate governance continues to be integral to the Board’s long-term success and is essential in delivering the Authority’s strategy.
+The Board of Directors continues to actively oversee activities aimed at increasing and sustaining the Authority’s achievements to meet the ever-changing road users' needs.
+One such approach is strengthening strategic relationships with our key stakeholders.
+Upholding good corporate governance practices continues to be integral to the Board’s long-term plan and is considered essential in delivering the Authority’s strategy.

-On behalf of the Board of Directors, Management and Staff of the Authority, I express my sincere gratitude to the Government of Kenya; Ministry of Transport, Infrastructure, Housing and Urban Development; related Road Agencies; taxpayers; and other stakeholders for their continued support.
-This goes a long way towards building a solid institution that is responsive to its mandate and stakeholders’ expectations.
-It is our undertaking as a Board that we shall endeavour to achieve stakeholder expectations and even surpass them where possible.
+On behalf of the Board of Directors, Management and Staff of the Authority, I express my sincere gratitude to the Government of Kenya; Ministry of Transport, Infrastructure, Public Works, Housing, and Urban Development; related Road Agencies; Kenyan taxpayers; Development Partners and all stakeholders for their continued support.
+This has engendered a solid institution that is alive to its stakeholders’ expectations.
+It is our undertaking as a Board that we shall endeavor to surpass stakeholder expectations.

 BOARD OF DIRECTORS